Catalogue description Ministry of Home Security: Research and Experiments Department, Registered Papers

 For Joint Fire Research Organisation papers see DSIR 48

-Other papers of Research & Experiments Dept see HO 191
+Other papers of Research and Experiments Department see HO 191

 |Held by:||The National Archives, Kew|